HowToSandbox/HowToWatir/README.md

 HowToWatir
 ==========

 This repo will show you how to do the major things you might want to do in webdriver.

-We will be using minitest spec as a test harness, and using phantomjs as a browser driver.
+We will be using the following toolstack:
+	-rake
+	-minitest/spec
+	-watir/webdriver
+	-phantom/js